-Medication shouldn’t be the first approach (Lesley Scott)
+Medication shouldn’t be the first approach to ADHD in kids (Lesley Scott)

-Not all medication is approved for use in young children.
+Not every ADHD medicine is approved for use in young children.
 For this reason, behavior therapy is often the first approach to treatment in toddlers suspected of having ADHD or ADD.
 These therapies involve changes in behavior by parents and teachers and techniques include praising good behavior, ignoring bad behavior, and using time-outs.
 Structure and routine are emphasized as very important for young children with ADHD or ADD.
 If the behavior persists into childhood, then medication may need to be considered.